 Don’t rush into paid ads!
 Boost your organic reach on LinkedIn first

 Last time, we launched the first blog entry in the Social Savvy B2B series on how social-savvy B2B businesses should leverage social media networks to flourish.
-This time, we’ll examine organic reach opportunities on LinkedIn before looking at paid ads.
+This time, we’ll examine organic reach opportunities on LinkedIn before looking at how to create paid ads on Campaign Manager.

 Before diving into paid social, make sure to maximise your organic presence on LinkedIn because nothing will turn new potential leads off more than a boring page (if you’re not excited about your page, why should the lead be?)